ergoplatform/ergodocs/docs/faq.md

   - Promoting non-breaking development of Ergo Platform protocol;
   - Promoting the widespread adoption and use of Ergo Platform and its native token (ERG);
-  - Developing the ecosystem around the Ergo Platform;
+  - Developing the ecosystem around Ergo;
   - Promoting the use of Ergo Platform and blockchain technology for social good;
   - Supporting truly decentralised infrastructure and;
   - Supporting privacy as a basic human right.